Reviewed 13th February 2024

 There is a monthly fee, however, and this can be ‘loaned’ to you on the card.
 As long as you repay this monthly fee on time each month, your credit rating is built up and you become eligible for more lending.

 Scotland Debt Solutions can offer further detailed advice tailored to your own situation following the end a Trust Deed.
+By taking out a trust deed with Scotland Debt Solutions, we can help stop the phone calls and letters from those you owe money to immediately.
+We will contact your creditors and let them you that all further communication must go through us.
 We work purely on behalf of Scottish residents in debt, and will arrange a free appointment at one of five offices around Scotland.

 Our Scottish based team can help advise you on your debt problems.